isomerpages/nparks-heritagetrees/_tree-profiles/Nutmegs of Singapore Botanic Gardens.md

 </tr></tbody>
 </table>
 </td></tr></tbody></table>
-<p>This is an evergreen monopodial tree, with the sexes separated on different trees (dioecious).</p>
+<p>The Nutmeg is a medium tree that reach up to 10 metres, producing a pyramid-shaped crown.
+The dark green leaves are fragrant when crushed.
+The tree produces yellow, bell-shaped flowers, and ovoid fruits with a fleshy husk that splits to reveal the seed kernel (nutmeg) and the aromatic red lace-like aril (mace).</p>

-<p>A native of the Moluccas, the Nutmeg tree is the source of the nutmeg spice.
-Nutmeg was a major spice crop in Singapore in the 1840s before disease destroyed plantations in the 1860s.
-In the 1800s, the area around present-day Orchard Road was occupied by nutmeg, pepper and fruit orchards, which gave rise to the road’s name.</p>
+<p>A native of the Moluccas, the Nutmeg was a major spice crop in Singapore in the 1840s before disease wiped out the local plantations in the 1860s.
+The area around present-day Orchard Road used to be occupied by nutmeg, pepper and fruit orchards, which gave rise to the road’s name.</p>

-<p>This Heritage Trees are female trees as they were observed to have fruited.
-The flowers are pollinated by beetles.</p>
+<p>As <em>Myristica fragrans</em>are dioecious (male and female flowers are borne on different trees), these Heritage Trees are identified as female trees for they have been observed fruiting.
+These trees are one of the few remaining crop trees in the former Economic Garden, which started in 1879.</p>

-<p></p><p>For more information on the species, please refer to NParks Flora &amp; Fauna's profile <a href="https://www.nparks.gov.sg/florafaunaweb/flora/3/0/3037">here</a></p>
+<p>For more information on the species, please refer to NParks Flora &amp; Fauna's profile <a href="https://www.nparks.gov.sg/florafaunaweb/flora/3/0/3037">here</a></p>

 <h4><b>Gallery</b></h4>
 <div class="isomer-card-grid">
 <a href="/images/Heritage_trees_photos/myrfra_ht2015-271-272_habit.jpg" class="isomer-card">
 <div class="isomer-card-image">
 <div class="isomer-image-wrapper"><img src="/images/Heritage_trees_photos/myrfra_ht2015-271-272_habit.jpg"></div></div>
-<div class="isomer-card-body"><div class="isomer-card-description">Hazri Boey</div></div></a><br></div>
+<div class="isomer-card-body"><div class="isomer-card-description">📷: Hazri Boey</div></div></a><br></div>